best lululemon leggings

 Although not leggings, there are a few other popular styles available in Luon:

-- Define Jacket *Luon (one of my fav classic lululemon styles; I have 6 of these jackets!)
+- Define Jacket *Luon (aka the TikTok viral “BBL Jacket” and one of my fav classic lululemon styles; I have 6 of these jackets!)

 Launched in 2008 (in conjunction with a material called Swift, seen mostly in running shorts and casual styles), this material solved for runners.
 It’s much more compressive than Luon and feels slicker – more like Spandex than cotton – although it’s also a blend of Nylon and LYCRA.
 Luxtreme has the same technical features as Luon (moisture-wicking, breathable and four-way stretch), however it actually dries faster.